Jemtaly/QAPy/README.md

 options:
   -h, --help  show this help message and exit
-  -n NAMES    The file to read the public entry names from.
-(Default: a.names) -v VERIF    The file to read the parameters for verifying from.
-(Default: a.verif) -P PROOF    The file to read the proof from.
-(Default: a.proof)
+  -n NAMES    path to read the public entry names from (default: a.names) -v VERIF    path to read the parameters for verifying from (default: a.verif) -P PROOF    path to read the proof from (default: a.proof)
 ```

 There are several sample codes in the `examples` directory.
 Take `examples/sha256.qapy` as an example, which performs a SHA-256 compression function without padding on one block of input data and outputs the hash value.
 You can compile, setup, prove, and verify it by running the following commands: